 - juice of 2 limes

-- Transfer broccoli to a blender and add the lime juice and dry curd cottage cheese if using it.
+- Transfer only the broccoli (not any water) to a blender and add the lime juice.
+Add the dry curd cottage cheese if using it.
 Blend until smooth.

 - Transfer the pureed broccoli to a bowl and stir in the garlic, red onion, sea salt, and cilantro.
 Adjust flavors as needed.